vovanbo/vm-manager-proto/README.md

 ## Asyncronous API prototype for managing virtual machines via libvirt

-**WARNING**: It uses SQLite as main DB (in purposes of fast delevepment)!
+**WARNING**: It uses SQLite as main DB (in purposes of fast development)!
 SQLite has a one-threaded blocking engine.
 So use it carefully.

 ### Requirements:

+- Python 3.5
 - libvirt-python==1.3.3
 - marshmallow==2.7.1
 - tornado==4.3